MRCIEU/PHESANT/README.md

 1. dataCode - The ID of the data code.
 2. ordinal - Whether the field is ordinal (value 1) or not (value 0).
 This field is only used for fields of the categorical (single) field type.
 Value -1 denotes this is not needed because the field is binary.
 3. ordering - Any needed corrections for the numeric ordering of a data codes specified by Biobank.
 This field is only used for data codes specified as ordinal in the ordinal column.
-For example, data code [10001](http://biobank.ctsu.ox.ac.uk/showcase/coding.cgi?id=100001) has values half=555, 1=1, and 200=2+, but we want the 'half' value should be less than the '1' value, so we change the order to '555|1|200'.
-NB: if this column is used, then if any value is not included it is set to NA (so this field can be used to remove and reorder values at the same time).
+For example, data code [10001](http://biobank.ctsu.ox.ac.uk/showcase/coding.cgi?id=100001) has values half, 1 and 2+ coded as 555, 1 and 200, respectively.
+We need the 'half' value to be less than the '1' value, so we change the order to '555|1|200'.
+NB: if this column is used then, if any value is not included it is set to NA (so this field can be used to remove and reorder values at the same time).
 4. reassignments - Any value changes that are needed.
 For example, in data code [100662](http://biobank.ctsu.ox.ac.uk/showcase/coding.cgi?id=100662), the values
 7 and 6 may be deemed equal (both representing 'never visited by friends/family' so we can set '7=6' to reassign the value 7 to the value 6.

 #### Variable information file

-This file was initially the UK Biobank Data dictionary, which can be downloaded from their website [here](http://biobank.ctsu.ox.ac.uk/~bbdatan/Data_Dictionary_Showcase.csv).
+This file was initially the UK Biobank Data dictionary, which can be downloaded from the UK Biobank website [here](http://biobank.ctsu.ox.ac.uk/~bbdatan/Data_Dictionary_Showcase.csv).
-This provides the following set of information used in this phenome tool:
+This provides the following set of information about fields, used in this phenome scan tool:

 1. ValueType column - the field type, either 'Integer', 'Continuous', 'Categorical single', 'Categorical multiple', or a few others we do not use.
 2. Three Cat_ID and three Cat_Title columns - the three levels of the category hierarchy, that can be seen [here](http://biobank.ctsu.ox.ac.uk/showcase/label.cgi)